 Groups also attract people who are working in education, therapeutic settings, community developments, organisational work or, indeed, any people-focused profession.

 There are two formats.
 Our Weekend Group is an ideal introduction to Gestalt methods for anyone.
-We also run two 10-Week Groups for people who want to explore in more depth.
+We also run 10-Week Groups for people who want to explore in more depth.
 The longer format often attracts people who are thinking of using Gestalt counselling or therapy for personal reasons or considering training as a practitioner themselves.
-To ensure everyone has an opportunity to participate, we offer this longer format on either Wednesday or Thursday evenings.

 What is Gestalt Groupwork?